Reinstall Sophos Firewall OS: USB reimage

 |---|---|

-| Backup version | A backup cannot be restored to any older or newer SFOS version without limits. |
+| Backup version | A backup cannot be restored arbitrarily to every older or newer SFOS version. |

 | Target model | Port count, interface names and model class affect restore and port mapping. |

-| Secure Storage Master Key | Without the matching SSMK, protected account data is missing after the restore. |
+| Secure Storage Master Key | Without the matching SSMK, protected account data is missing after restore. |

-| Licence and account | After a reimage or model change, the firewall must be licensed and assigned correctly again. |
+| Licence and account | After reimage or model change, the firewall must be licensed and assigned correctly again. |

-| HA role | In clusters, it must be clear whether the Initial Primary or Auxiliary is being rebuilt. |
+| HA role | In clusters, it must be clear whether Initial Primary or Auxiliary is being rebuilt. |

-| Legacy configuration | Old remote access IPsec settings or upgrade blockers should be known before the restore. |
+| Legacy configuration | Old Remote Access IPsec or upgrade blockers should be known before restore. |

-For hardware replacement, XG-to-XGS migration or restore to another model, also check whether the Backup-Restore Assistant is available and whether the port mapping is correct before the final restore.
+For hardware replacement, XG-to-XGS migration or restore to another model, also check whether the Backup-Restore Assistant is available and whether port mapping is correct before the final restore.
 The process is described in Sophos Firewall backup and restore.

 Requirements